Sy-Rajeswaran/shopify_challenge2022/README.md

 # shopify_challenge2022
 Welcome to Spactagram a React webapp that uses the Nasa Mars Rover Photo API to share and like your favorite photos of Mars.
+Mars Rover Icon was created by Eucalyp from flaticon.

 # Demo
 [Spacetagram](https://festive-perlman-b5efb8.netlify.app/)